PAIDNetwork/Protocol/README.md

  - rating (non-accredited, accredited, QIB, etc.varies by issuer & jurisdiction)
  - One or more public blockchain addresses a required renewal date.
  - the EdDSA25519 hash of a subset of the  foregoing PII (the IDHash)
+ - A Biometric/PKI infraestructura how two-step authentication (offchain)

 An example of a birth certificate clause might be eg Are you older than 18?, this attestation, because is a precondition, is attested off-chain with traditional APIs instead of using on-chain transactions.
-It means most of a smart agreement prerequisites will be proofs inside a Verifiable Credentials model.
+It means most of a Smart Agreement prerequisites will be proofs inside a Verifiable Credentials model.
 These proofs can also be used in conjuction Zero Knowledge technology.

 ## Example of VC Model using Javascript